 You should fully explore your rights and those of your landlord before you embark on the process of extending a residential leasehold– any failure to meet deadlines or if you overlook any serious issues, you may face a very serious situation.

 If you would like advice about how to renegotiate a lease or if you are a landlord and are being asked to renegotiate, our experienced commercial property team can help.
-You can get in touch by calling 020 7490 5861, emailing email@example.com or by completing our Online Enquiry, which is completely free of charge and obligation.
+You can get in touch by calling 020 7490 5861 or email us at firstname.lastname@example.org and we will be in touch soon.